Category Archives: Württemberg Royals

 On the day of their marriage, Georg was given the style of Imperial Highness and appointed Governor-General of the province of Tver.
 Despite being arranged, the marriage was a happy one.
 Sadly, however, it was short-lived.
 Georg contracted typhoid and died on December 27, 1812.

-Ekaterina took refuge with her family and often traveled with her brother, the Emperor.
-It was on a visit to Britain in 1814 that she first met another first cousin, Crown Prince Wilhelm of Württemberg.
+Ekaterina took refuge with her family and often traveled with her brother, Emperor Alexnader I of Russia.
+On a visit to Great Britain in 1814, she first met another first cousin, Crown Prince Wilhelm of Württemberg.
 He was the son of King Friedrich I of Württemberg and Augusta of Brunswick-Wolfenbüttel.
-From all accounts, it was love at first sight, despite the fact that Wilhelm was married at the time to his first wife, Karoline Augusta of Bavaria.
-Soon after that first meeting, in August 1814 Wilhelm received a divorce from his wife on the grounds that the marriage had not been consummated – An arranged marriage, the two had little in common, and little interest in each other – and an annulment was granted by the Pope on January 12, 1816.
+It was love at first sight, even though Wilhelm was married at the time to his first wife Karoline Augusta of Bavaria.
+Soon after that first meeting, in August 1814 Wilhelm received a divorce from his wife because the marriage had not been consummated.
+It had been an arranged marriage and the two had little in common and little interest in each other, and an annulment was granted by the Pope on January 12, 1816.
 Twelve days later, on January 24, 1816, Ekaterina and Wilhelm were married in St. Petersburg.
 They had two daughters:

 The Württemberg Mausoleum, Stuttgart. photo: By Julian Herzog, CC BY 4.0, https://commons.wikimedia.org/w/index.php?curid=43006254